 These services are provided to eligible children free of charge and usually are done at your home.
 The services are voluntary (you do not have to do them).

 I have more questions and concerns.
-Who do I talk to?
+Whom do I talk to?

 Please speak to your child’s nurse or doctor.
 They will be happy to talk to you about any questions and concerns you may have about your child’s development.

-You can also go to the website: www.concernedaboutdevelopment.org, which is sponsored by the American Academy of Pediatrics – Ohio Chapter.
+You can also go to the website: ohioaap.org/projects/past-projects/concerned-about-development-learning-collaborative, which is sponsored by the American Academy of Pediatrics – Ohio Chapter.